-The text description of the above chart is as follows: Innovations Academy plans to spend \$5,231,788 for the 2022-23 school year.
-Of that amount, \$ is tied to actions/services in the LCAP and \$5,231,788 is not included in the LCAP.
+The text description of the above chart is as follows: Innovations Academy plans to spend \$5,251,101 for the 2022-23 school year.
+Of that amount, \$\$4,900,000 is tied to actions/services in the LCAP and \$351,101 is not included in the LCAP.
 The budgeted expenditures that are not included in the LCAP will be used for the following:

-Funds spent from the general fund that are not reflected in the LCAP include funds for office supplies and needs.
-Administrative expenses, including administrative salaries are not written into the LCAP.
-Some of our special education expenditures are not included in the LCAP
+Funds spent from the general fund that are not reflected in the LCAP include funds for office supplies, some administrative expenses.
+Additionally, financial Services and legal services and some consulting fees are not in the LCAP.
+It is possible that this coming year the costs for providing meals to our students will not be counted in the LCAP.